Tesla 1Q sales of 185K more than double last year’s numbers

 Tesla lists no production figures for its older models, the S sedan and X SUV, during the quarter, but it delivered just over 2,000 of them.
 It says new equipment has been installed at the Fremont, California, factory and production of new versions is in the early stages.

 The strong sales are a sign that demand for the company’s relatively expensive vehicles remains strong despite the pandemic.
+Analysts polled by data provider FactSet estimate that the average selling price of a Tesla is $49,100.

 Shares of Tesla Inc. are down more than 9% so far this year as some of the shine wore off electric vehicle and tech stocks, which had experienced a big runup last year.
 The stock closed Thursday down just under 1% at $661.75.
 Markets are closed for the Good Friday holiday.